-It was nearly 18 months ago now that Tim first dished out that advice.
-Though those stocks looked cheap at the time, writedowns were happening across the industry, making financial institutions nearly impossible to value.
+It was more than two years ago now that Tim first dished out that advice.
+Though they looked cheap at the time, writedowns were happening across the industry, making financial institutions nearly impossible to value.
 On top of that, the economy was showing signs of sputtering with no resolution in sight.

 Not much has changed

-It's hard to believe, but the current economic downturn is two years old now -- and it's gone from bad to worse to (now) slightly less bad.
-Notwithstanding the rising tide in the market, stocks have gotten "cheaper" since then, writedowns have gotten bigger, and the federal government has thrown Hail Mary passes in the hopes of averting further crisis.
+It's hard to believe, but the current economic downturn is two years old now -- and it's gone from bad to worse.
+Notwithstanding the recent rising tide in the market, stocks have gotten "cheaper," writedowns have gotten bigger, and the federal government is throwing Hail Mary passes -- now a spending freeze -- in the hopes of averting further crisis.

-And while big financials such as Lehman, AIG, Fannie
+And while big financials such as Lehman, AIG, Fannie, Freddie

 All of this is to say, it's still not time to start buying small-cap banks.